-If you realy wanna grabb the attention of you’re reader, channel you’re inner first grader and right like you are just lerning how.
-The moore erors you can make the better becuz the reader will come away saying “wow, now that iz a sorce I can rely on!”
+If you realy wanna grabb the attention of your reader, channel your inner first grader and right like you are just lerning how.
+The moore erors you can make the better becuz the reader will come away saying “wow, now that iz a sorce I can rely on!!!!1”

-Your blog post insights could be amazing, but if there are errors everywhere, they are going to overshadow your message.
+Your blog post insights could be amazing — but if there are errors everywhere, they're going to overshadow your message.
 Proofread your content, then proofread it again.
 Ask a colleague to read your post, too.
 They might spot something you didn’t see the first or even second time around.
 A post free of errors helps build credibility.